scan2d

 Workflow

-1. Load the input geometry via geom_loader, resolve charge/spin, and optionally run an unbiased preoptimization when --preopt True.
-If -q is omitted but --ligand-charge is provided, the structure is treated as an enzyme–substrate complex and extract.py’s charge summary derives the total charge before the scan (for PDB inputs, or XYZ/GJF when --ref-pdb is supplied).
+1. Load the input geometry via geom_loader, resolve charge/spin, and optionally run an unbiased preoptimization when --preopt.
+If -q is omitted but --ligand-charge/-l is provided, the structure is treated as an enzyme–substrate complex and extract.py’s charge summary derives the total charge before the scan (for PDB inputs, or XYZ/GJF when --ref-pdb is supplied).
 The preoptimized structure is saved under grid/preopt_i###_j###.* and its unbiased energy is stored in surface.csv with indices i = j = -1.

 3. Iterate over every d1[i] (nearest-first ordering).
 For each value, relax the system with only the d₁ restraint active, snapshot that geometry, then run the inner loop over d2[j] with both restraints applied starting from the nearest previously converged structure.

-4. At each (i, j) pair, store the biased-optimization result under <out-dir>/grid/point_i###_j###.xyz, record whether the bias converged, and evaluate the UMA energy without bias.
-Optional per-outer-step inner trajectories are saved as inner_path_d1_###.trj when --dump True.
+4. At each (i, j) pair, store the biased-optimization result under <out-dir>/grid/point_i###_j###.xyz, record whether the bias converged, and evaluate the MLIP energy without bias.
+Optional per-outer-step inner trajectories are saved as inner_path_d1_###_trj.xyz when --dump.

 CLI options